Stan Hinton

 In Top Level Constr.
 Co., the CBCA first decided that the contractor had submitted four separate claims to the Contracting Officer (three under one PO and one under a second) because they were based on different facts and theories of recovery, and that only one of them had been addressed by the Contracting Officer in his decision.
 The Board dismissed the appeal of that claim as untimely filed.
 However, the Board retained jurisdiction over the appeals of the other three claims on the theory that they were deemed denied by the Contracting Officer's inaction on them.

 In US Pan American Solutions, LLC, the ASBCA dismissed an appeal (that appellant conceded was filed one day late) of a default termination notice, holding that the following language in the notice was satisfactory: "Your company has the right to appeal this decision under the Disputes clause at Federal Acquisition Regulation (FAR) 52.233-1."
+Subsequently, the Board denied the contractor's motion for reconsideration.

 In Stormwater Plans, LLC dba SWP Contracting & Paving, which involved the appeal of the Government's affirmative claim for liquidated damages in a contract for construction of an aircraft hangar, the ASBCA denied the Government's motions to dismiss two of the contractor's claims for their alleged failure to have previously been presented to the Contracting Officer for a decision: (i) a claim for breach of the implied duty of good faith and fair dealing because it was based on the same allegations of operative facts previously presented to the Contracting Officer (specifically, numerous allegations that the agency's actions or inactions interfered with the contractor's performance—including various design issues, site conditions, and delays caused by the agency's failure to timely review and approve the contractor's proposals); and (ii) a claim for the impact of defects in the Government's drawings because those allegations would not require the Board to consider evidence different from and unrelated to those presented in the contractor's previous claim to the Contracting Officer.
 The Board, however, granted the Government's motion to dismiss a claim for the return of liquidated damages for work pertaining to lightweight concrete because that claim had not previously been presented to the Contracting Officer, even though the it was an affirmative defense to the Government's liquidated damages claim, because it would involve an adjustment in contract terms and, therefore, must be first presented as an affirmative claim to the Contracting Officer under the CAFC's precedent in M. Maropakis Carpentry, Inc.